Disclosure: This post contains affiliate links see our disclosure policy for more information.

 Give Something Back

 It’s always nice to do something for someone else, it sets a great example for your kids too.
-As a family you could donate some items to your local food bank, have a declutter and donate your unwanted clothes and toys or even rake up the leaves in your neighbourhood.
+As a family you could donate some items to your local food bank, have a declutter and donate your unwanted clothes and toys or even rake up the leaves in your neighborhood.
 Another idea is to invite friends round and treat them to hot chocolate and toasted marshmallows.